Integrating Nursing Concepts 3 (10205.2)

 Essential Resources:

 Med+Safe (IntelliLearn).
 Med+Safe is an online dose calculation programme that is used throughout the curriculum in multiple units.
-(See Materials and Equipment for required equipment for purchase details).
+All INC units use Med+Safe®.
+Students will be provided access to this resource during the teaching periods they are enrolled in an INC unit.

 All students must be familiar with the Nursing Student Clinical Placement Guidelines and the Faculty of Health Placement Guidelines.